Daniel M Rosney

 Biography

-Daniel Rosney is an assistant professor of instruction in the Department of Kinesiology, exercise and sport science program.
+Daniel Rosney is an assistant professor of instruction in the Department of Health and Rehabilitation Sciences' exercise and sport science program.
 Dr. Rosney completed his PhD in exercise and nutrition sciences at the State University of New York at Buffalo, where he also earned a combined BS/MS in exercise science/nutrition.
-As a member of the National Strength and Conditioning Association, he is a certified strength and conditioning specialist with work experience involving D-I athletes and community members, as well as tactically within the military as a non-commissioned officer master fitness trainer.
+As a member of the National Strength and Conditioning Association, he is a certified strength and conditioning specialist with work experience involving Division I athletes and community members, as well as tactically within the military as a non-commissioned officer master fitness trainer.
 He is also a member of the American College of Sports Medicine.
 Dr. Rosney's primary research interest is the role exercise and nutrition play in physiological stress reduction, as well as examining their effects on quality of life and sports performance.

 Education